SoftwarePotential/softwarepotential.github.io/Configuration.Local.MultiUser-README.markdown

 ------------------------------------------------
 We recommend calling this API method from your application's `Main` method/entry point:
 `SpAgent.Configuration.VerifyStoresInitialized();`
-This verifies that the initialization step outlined in ''License Store Initialization'' has been performed.
+This verifies that the initialization step outlined in **License Store Initialization** section has been performed.

 Customizing license store path
 -------------------------------